poliastro/poliastro/docs/source/user_guide.rst

 There are other useful methods you can use to compute common in-plane maneuvers, notably :py:meth:`~poliastro.maneuver.Maneuver.hohmann` and :py:meth:`~poliastro.maneuver.Maneuver.bielliptic` for `Hohmann`_ and `bielliptic`_ transfers respectively.
-Both of these return the corresponding ``Maneuver`` object, which in turn you can use to calculate the total cost in terms of velocity change (\\(\\sum \|\\Delta v_i|\\)) and the transfer time::
+Both return the corresponding ``Maneuver`` object, which in turn you can use to calculate the total cost in terms of velocity change (\\(\\sum \|\\Delta v_i|\\)) and the transfer time::